Dr Emma Bond is one of our founding principal dentists. She has a dedicated interest in helping patients with sleep apnoea.

-It’s important that your dentist has the expertise, training and accreditation in dental sleep medicine.
-Dr Bond has completed a Post Graduate Diploma in Dental Sleep Medicine from the University of Western Australia.
+It is important that your dentist has the expertise, training and accreditation in dental sleep medicine.
+Dr Bond is highly qualified having completed a Post Graduate Diploma in Dental Sleep Medicine from the University of Western Australia.
 This post graduate course involves an intensive research component and underpins Emma’s commitment to understanding sleep apnoea and sleeping disorders.
+Dr Bond is also a Fellow of Dental Sleep Medicine.

 Before deciding how to treat your sleeping issues, it’s important you consult a sleep specialist to understand the cause.
 Not all sleeping problems are the same.
 Sleep apnoea affects many people and is often undiagnosed.